tamunoWoks/E-commerce_Customer_Data_Mining_and_Analysis/README.md

   - **Return Rate:** The return rates are almost identical between members (0.25) and non-members (0.25).
   - **Discount Usage:** Members use slightly more discounts ($260) compared to non-members ($241).

-- Net Promoter Score.
-NPS is a metric used to gauge customer loyalty and satisfaction by asking customers how likely they are to recommend a company’s product or service to others on a scale of 0 to 10.
+- Net Promoter Score (NPS) is a metric used to gauge customer loyalty and satisfaction by asking customers how likely they are to recommend a company’s product or service to others on a scale of 0 to 10.
 Respondents are classified into three categories:
   1. Promoters (9-10)
   2. Passives (7-8)
   3. Detractors (0-6).